 Sandia Recommendation: The ACAs should include verbiage in the CPS that indicates a mismatch between the CPS and NAESB standard will default to the NAESB standard.
 Alternatively, the CPS could be updated to reference the appropriate NAESB standard(s) instead of including the language directly in the CPS.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: Additional guidance has been requested from the NAESB ACAs.

 PKI Report – Section 6.1.2 Possible Incomplete Enforcement of NAESB Standards Assurance Levels